-Our ability to identify, recruit, enroll and maintain a sufficient number of patients, or those with required or desired characteristics to achieve diversity in a study, to complete our clinical trials, including our ATYR1923 Phase 1b/2a clinical trial in patients with pulmonary sarcoidosis, in a timely manner may also be affected by other factors, including:
+Our ability to identify, recruit, enroll and maintain a sufficient number of patients, or those with required or desired characteristics to achieve diversity in a study, to complete our clinical trials, including our ATYR1923 Phase 1b/2a clinical trial in patients with pulmonary sarcoidosis and our ATYR1923 Phase 2 clinical trial in COVID-19 patients with severe respiratory complications, in a timely manner may also be affected by other factors, including, but not limited to:

-- proximity and availability of clinical trial sites for prospective patients; - severity of the disease under investigation; - design of the study protocol and the burdens to patients of compliance with our study protocols; - perceived risks and benefits of the product candidate under study; - availability of competing therapies and clinical trials for the patient populations and indications under study;

-- efforts to facilitate timely enrollment in clinical trials; - patient referral practices of physicians; and - ability to monitor patients adequately during and after treatment.
+- proximity and availability of clinical trial sites for prospective patients; - severity of the disease under investigation; - design of the study protocol and the burdens to patients of compliance with our study protocols; - perceived risks and benefits of the product candidate under study; - availability of competing therapies and clinical trials for the patient populations and indications under study; - efforts to facilitate timely enrollment in clinical trials; - patient referral practices of physicians; and - ability to monitor patients adequately during and after treatment.

 We plan to seek initial marketing approval in the United States.
 We may not be able to initiate or continue clinical trials if we cannot enroll a sufficient number of eligible patients to participate in the clinical trials required by the FDA or other regulatory agencies.
-Our ability to successfully initiate, enroll and complete a clinical trial in any foreign country is subject to numerous risks unique to conducting business in foreign countries, including:
+Our ability to successfully initiate, enroll and complete a clinical trial in any foreign country is subject to numerous risks unique to conducting business in foreign countries, including, but not limited to: